singhey/coda/README.md

 * Node JS
 * port 5000 to be empty
 * Browser
+In the file named .env in root directory of the file replace `MONGO_URL` with your mongodb server url and port number.
+So, that the app could communicate with server and write data in it.

 To start the application run these 2 commands
 `yarn install`
 `yarn start`

-The app is also host on heroku to access it visit: https://codahackerearth.herokuapp.com/ It's reunning on free dyno.
+The app is also hosted on heroku to access it visit: https://codahackerearth.herokuapp.com/ It's running on free dyno.
 So, it might take upto 15sec for first load.
 Once, it's loaded it would work without any delay.
 To access source code visit: https://github.com/singhey/coda

 Features: